Wixel/sanity-server/README.md

 Sanity Check Server
 =============

-Highly available ping servers that are reachable via a URI.
+Highly available ping servers that are reachable via a URL.

 #### Current installations: